INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Methodology

-Following the strategy used in the research by \cite{oskarsdottir2017social}, we can enrich non-relational classifiers with network features.
-One of such network features that can summarize node importance is PageRank (PR) \citep{brin1998anatomy}.
-Originally developed to measure the importance of web-pages, PR can be used to measure the importance of nodes based on the number of incoming edges and their importance.
-The PageRank centrality measure and variants of it have been shown to provide added value to predictive models in both fraud detection \citep{van2015apate, oskarsdottir2022social} and credit risk \citep{oskarsdottir2021multilayer}.
-Following the assumption of the PR algorithm for web pages, the importance of a node is based on the importance of the nodes linked to it.

-where $B_u$ is a set of nodes to $u$, $d$ is a damping factor set to 0.85, $C(v)$ is an out-degree of a node $v$.
+\paragraph{Features(+PR)-RNN} Following the strategy of \cite{oskarsdottir2017social}, we can enrich non-relational classifiers with network features.
+One such network feature that can summarize the importance of a node is PageRank (PR) \citep{brin1998anatomy}.
+Originally developed to measure the importance of web pages, PR can be used to measure the importance of nodes based on the number of incoming edges and their importance.
+The PageRank measure and its variants have been shown to boost predictive models \citep{oskarsdottir2022social}.
+The non-personalized PR values can be calculated for each node as $PR(u) = (1-d) + d \sum_{v \in B_u} \frac{{PR(v)}}{{C(v)}}$ where $B_u$ is a set of nodes linked to $u$, $d$ is a damping factor set to 0.85, $C(v)$ is an out-degree of a node $v$.

-The non-personalized PR values can be calculated for each node.
-As the PR value represents the relative importance of a node within one component, we calculate its value separately within each of the components.
-As the network is attributed, PR values can be seen as an additional feature of the node, and this enriched feature set can be seen as an encoder part and can be subsequently used for dynamic node classification with RNNs.
-Static node features together with PR are used as input to the RNN model.
-Similarly to GNNs in Section \ref{GNNs}, two types of RNN can be utilized, namely LSTM \citep{hochreiter1997long} and GRU \citep{cho2014learning}.
-The architecture of the PageRank + RNN models is displayed in Figure \ref{Features-RNN}.
+Since the PR value represents the relative importance of a node within one component, we calculate its value separately within each of the components and scale the value with the size of the component.
+Since the network is attributed, PR values can be seen as an additional feature of the node, and this enriched feature set can be seen as an encoder part and can be subsequently used for dynamic node classification with RNNs.
+Static node features together with PR are used as input to the RNN models, i.e., LSTM and GRU models.
+The aforementioned architecture is shown in Figure \ref{Features-RNN}.